lun-lun-lun-lun/demolish/README.md

 # destruction-physics
 (hopefully optimized) voxel destruction physics for roblox, written in typescript
+I'll keep working on this after the due date.

 Open DemoPlace.rbxl and run it to test out the demo.
 Instructions for beta testers are in the readme script.